jrowellfx/vfxTdUtils/README.md

 Output from time-stamp is suitable for embedding in filenames that need to be tagged with a time stamp.
 Any such filenames will sort properly because the date order is 'year' then 'month' then 'day' which will sort across years properly.
-(As opposed to US date convention of MM-DD-YYYY, which does not.)
+(As opposed to US date convention of MMDDYYYY, which does not.)

 optional arguments:

- -h, --help        show this help and exit
- --only-date       skip printing the time, only print the date --short           skip printing the time, only print the date
+ -h, --help        show this help and exit --default-stamp   print the time-stamp as YYMMDD-hhmmss [default] --only-date       skip printing the time, only print the date --short           skip printing the time, only print the date
                      with year as YY
- --full-year       print year as YYYY instead of just YY --no-seconds      print time as hhmm only --no-minutes      print time as hh only
+ --short-year      print year as YY instead of YYYY [default] --full-year       print year as YYYY instead of just YY --no-seconds      print time as hhmm only --no-minutes      print time as hh only